Abacus Life Cares –

 What is a Viatical Settlement?

-In exchange for transferring ownership, the insured receives a cash settlement that can often be four times greater than the cash surrender value.
+In exchange for transferring ownership, the insured receives a lump-sum payment — often up to six to eight times the policy’s cash surrender value.

 How Is This Option Different Than Normal Life Insurance Purchases?

 It is essentially the same as other life settlement options at its core.
-The significant caveat is that the insured is typically suffering from a terminal illness and has a life expectancy of fewer than two years.
+The significant caveat is that the insured is typically suffering from a life-threatening illness.

 • The insured is terminally/chronically ill.

-• The proceeds typically range from 50% to 80% of the death benefit.
+• The proceeds typically range from 50% to 80% of the policy’s face value.

 • The IRS allows proceeds to be received as a tax-free gain so long as the insured meets specific criteria as stated by a medical professional.